 Most significantly, the game will see two new characters join before the end of 2022, as well as a cross-play beta test in Fall 2022 (Northern Hemisphere).

 A major balance patch is also planned for the end-of-year period, with two additional characters and related stages in 2023.

 Dragon Ball FighterZ coming to PS5 and Xbox Series X/S with rollback netcode

 Bandai Namco’s frenetic anime fighter Dragon Ball FighterZ had versions for the PlayStation 5 and Xbox Series X/S announced during Evo 2022.
 These versions will also feature rollback netcode.
-The game is currently available on PS4, Xbox One, Nintendo Switch, and PC.
+The game is currently available on PS4, Xbox One,

 While no date was announced, the company did say that players who own the game on PS4 and Xbox One will be eligible for the next-generation upgrades.